Queensland anti-bikie laws threaten work licences of 200 electricians, union says

 Government stands by laws

-"Should somebody with bikie links be in your home, fixing your safety switch?" he said.
+Acting Attorney-General David Crisafulli stands by the laws, and says the union is muck-raking."Should somebody with bikie links be in your home, fixing your safety switch?" he said.

 "Well, I'll let others decide that but I'll let the Electrical Trades Union decide whether or not they want to defend criminal motorcycle gangs.